 Why a Construction Cost Report Matters

-Before diving into the details of what to include, it’s important to understand the purpose of a construction cost report.
-It is more than just a budget-tracking tool; it’s the primary document that guides decision-making regarding financial health, forecasts, and potential adjustments.
+The purpose of a construction cost report is more than just a budget-tracking tool; it’s the primary document that guides decision-making regarding financial health, forecasts, and potential adjustments.
 For a project manager, the construction cost report acts as the "financial GPS," telling you exactly where you stand financially.

 Pro tip: Much like your GPS, you wouldn’t want your cost report to say, “recalculating” too often!